AreebAhmad-02/kavak-travels-agent/README.md

 ```
 User: "What are the visa requirements for UAE citizens visiting Japan?"

-Assistant: UAE passport holders can enter Japan visa-free for up to 30 days for tourism purposes.
-Passport must be valid for at least 6 months beyond the intended stay.
-No visa application required for UAE citizens visiting Japan for tourism.
-Business travelers may require a business visa for stays longer than 30 days.
+Assistant: UAE citizens can enter Japan visa-free for short stays, usually up to 90 days, for purposes such as tourism, business, or visiting friends and relatives.
+However, visa policies may change, so I recommend verifying the latest entry requirements on the official website of the Embassy of Japan or the Japanese Ministry of Foreign Affairs before your trip.
+If you need further assistance or travel tips for Japan, feel free to ask!
 ```

 ### Policy Questions